Azure-Samples/aks-workload-identity/README.md

 helm upgrade --install app2 charts/workloadIdApp2 --set azureWorkloadIdentity.tenantId=$TENANTID,azureWorkloadIdentity.clientId=$APP2,keyvaultName=$APP2KVNAME,secretName=arbitarySecret -n app2 --create-namespace

-helm install charts/workloadIdApp3
+helm upgrade --install app3 charts/workloadIdApp3 --set azureKVIdentity.tenantId=$TENANTID,azureKVIdentity.clientId=$CSICLIENTID,keyvaultName=$APP3KVNAME,secretName=arbitarySecret -n app3 --create-namespace
 ```

 6b.
 Checking for errors

 We're expecting that both applications that require Federated Id won't be working as we haven't trusted the AKS Cluster from AzureAD.
+At this point Application 3 should be working as it's identity configuration is much more straightforward.

 These errors however are useful to see what is expected to be provided when we created the Federated Identity.